Orville Johnson teaches the classic gospel song "Beulah Land."

 Welcome to part one of a two part mini series on the great guitarist known as Scrapper Blackwell!
 Orville tackles the unique techniques Scrapper utilized.Length: 28:15 Difficulty: 2.5 Members Only

-Now that Orville has introduced Scrapper's style, Now he will cover more difficult techniques that made Scrapper who he was.Length: 17:56 Difficulty: 2.5 Members Only
+Now that Orville has introduced Scrapper's style, he covers some more difficult techniques that he used.Length: 17:56 Difficulty: 2.5 Members Only

 About Orville Johnson

 Orville Johnson was born in 1953 in Edwardsville, Illinois and came up on the St. Louis, Missouri music scene, where he was exposed to and participated in a variety of blues, bluegrass and American roots music.
 He began singing in his Pentecostal church as a young boy, in rock bands in middle school, then took up the guitar at 17,with early influences from Doc Watson, Rev. Gary Davis, Mississippi John Hurt, and Chuck Berry.
 In the early 1970's, Orville spent several seasons playing bluegrass on the SS Julia Belle Swain, a period-piece Mississippi river steamboat plying the inland waterways, with his group the Steamboat Ramblers.